fiskaltrust/rollout-doc/middleware/step-by-step/5-rollout-scenario-with-terminals/README.md

 ---

 # Cash terminals with dedicated queues
-This guide walks you through a shared scenario where you have one cashbox with one SCU/TSE and a number of queues, each dedicated to an individual cash terminal of your cash register setup.
+This guide walks you through a shared scenario where you have one CashBox with one SCU/TSE and a number of queues, each dedicated to an individual cash terminal of your cash register setup.